Homeless worker: job description

 - making referrals

 - planning and delivering workshops

 - liaising with appropriate voluntary and statutory agencies

 - recruiting, training and managing employees and volunteers

 Homeless workers are volunteers or paid employees of charitable and non-profit making organisations such as Crisis and Shelter.

-Vacancies are advertised online, by careers services, in newspapers, with Community Care and The Voice, by the Institute of Fundraising, and in specialist charity sector publications such as Charity Times and Third Sector.
+Vacancies are advertised in newspapers and in specialist charity publications such as Charity Times and Third Sector, as well as their online equivalents.
+Vacancies are also advertised by careers services, by the Institute of Fundraising and by the website Community Care.
 Speculative applications are advisable, particularly for voluntary work, for which the Voluntary Agencies Directory and Charities Digest may be useful.
 Local charities and volunteer bureaux can often provide work experience placements.

-A proven commitment to the issues surrounding homelessness is more important than academic qualifications.
+For graduates, a degree in any subject is helpful for entry into the profession.
+Qualifications in finance, business studies, management, marketing, public relations or social administration could be particularly advantageous.
+However, a proven commitment to the issues surrounding homelessness is more important than academic qualifications.
 Applicants who can demonstrate that they possess the relevant skills through voluntary or paid work experience are the ones who will beat the competition to the top jobs.
-A degree in any subject is helpful, particularly qualifications in finance, business studies, management, marketing, public relations or social administration.

 - Good communication and interpersonal skills

 - Administrative skills